hashicorp/terraform-provider-aws/website/docs/d/local_gateways.html.markdown

   [the underlying AWS API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeLocalGateways.html).

 * `values` - (Required) Set of values that are accepted for the given field.
-  A VPC will be selected if any one of the given values matches.
+  A Local Gateway will be selected if any one of the given values matches.

 ## Attributes Reference

-* `ids` - A list of all the VPC Ids found.
+* `ids` - A list of all the Local Gateway Ids found.
 This data source will fail if none are found.